DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Related Works: Resilience Analysis Methods for DNNs

 However, it is shown that applying Eq. \eqref{eq:SFI} to the entire DNN does not result in statistically accurate results \cite{ruospo2023assessing}.
-Authors in \cite{ruospo2023assessing} introduced multiple methods to improve the accuracy of SFI as well as to reduce the number of simulations.
-Accordingly, layer-wise SFI, data-unaware SFI and data-aware SFI were presented, which generally apply Eq. \eqref{eq:SFI} to each layer separately.
+Authors in \cite{ruospo2023assessing} introduce multiple methods to improve the accuracy of SFI as well as to reduce the number of simulations.
+Accordingly, layer-wise SFI, data-unaware SFI, and data-aware SFI are presented, which generally apply Eq. \eqref{eq:SFI} to each layer separately.
 Data-unaware SFI and data-aware SFI methods consider FI at the bit level to improve the statistical experiments.
 In data-unaware \textit{p = 0.5} for all bits in Eq. \eqref{eq:SFI}, whereas in data-aware SFI requires a pre-analysis to specify the \textit{p} for each bit position in the data representation.

-Yet, SFI requires hundreds of thousands of simulations in any FI method leading to a significantly long simulation time even with leveraging GPUs.
+Yet, SFI requires hundreds of thousands of simulations, leading to a significantly long simulation time, in the order of weeks, even with leveraging GPUs.
 Furthermore, the growth of emerging DNNs necessitates an increasing number of simulations.
 Therefore, reliability analysis requires a paradigm shift in resilience analysis.
-Analytical methods for reliability analysis of DNNs are proposed to address its scalability issue.
+Analytical methods for reliability analysis of DNNs are proposed to address the scalability issue.

 Throughout the literature, multiple techniques are proposed to obtain the resilience of CNNs based on non-FI approaches, called analytical methods \cite{ahmadilivani2024systematic}.
-Layer-wise Relevance Propagation (LRP) is proposed to derive the contribution of neurons to the classification output of CNNs expressing their criticality in the presence of faults and errors \cite{schorn2018accurate}.
+Layer-wise Relevance Propagation (LRP) is proposed to derive the contribution of neurons to the classification output of CNNs, expressing their relative criticality in the presence of faults and errors \cite{schorn2018accurate}.
+However, this notion of criticality primarily captures the potential impact of a neuron's malfunction on the output, rather than providing a probabilistic measure of classification errors due to faults.
+As such, it does not directly reflect the neuron's reliability.

 The gradient-based analysis is exploited in \cite{wang2024enhancing,amarnath2022soft,amarnath2023error,sabih2021fault,mahmoud2020hardnn} to obtain the resilience of CNNs against faults.
-Nonetheless, gradients neither represent the impact of faults on misclassification nor result in a probabilistic outcome of faults' effect on outputs.
+Nonetheless, gradients do not represent the impact of faults on classification and do not result in a probabilistic outcome of the faults' effect on the outputs.
 Also, faults may change the values significantly, while gradients represent small variations in erroneous values.